 This is a delicious dessert idea that will complement any meal!

-Can I Make Rice Pudding with Cooked Rice?
+How to Make Rice Pudding with Already Cooked Rice?

 All you have to do is cook the rice beforehand, according to the package instructions and then follow my step by step instructions on the free printable recipe card below.

-Making rice pudding with cooked rice helps saves you time in the process of making rice pudding to serve as a dessert to your family or guests.
+Making this recipe helps saves you time in the process of making rice pudding to serve as a dessert to your family or guests.

 Is Rice Pudding Healthy?